 The team provides intensive assessment and treatment for children with complex emotional, behavioural and psychological difficulties, offering intensive work with families/parents and carers to develop their parenting skills.

 Our highly experienced and dedicated multidisciplinary team is committed to offering the highest standards of care to help children and families regain their self-confidence.
 Adopting a solution focused approach for hard to manage problems and steer a course towards optimism, newly realised potential and a positive future for the child and their family network.

 About us Relocation package

--we know it costs money to move - we can help Golden Hello
+-we know it costs money to move - we can help Protected training time

 - We ensure that all our staff have clinical supervision for a minimum of 1 hour protected time every month Great career prospects

 - stay with us and we can develop your career either by gaining experience in Community and Eating Disorders or specialisation into other areas If you are already interested call

 - who will be delighted to talk you through the roles, and provide a chance for you to find out a bit more and how you can join us

 To deliver high standards of CAMHS nursing in partnership with child, young person and their family/ carers.Key Results